Advanced card search Random card

 Devoid (This card has no color.)

-When Wasteland Strangler enters the battlefield, you may put a card an opponent owns from exile into that player's graveyard.
+When Wasteland Strangler enters, you may put a card an opponent owns from exile into that player's graveyard.
 If you do, target creature gets -3/-3 until end of turn.

 Mind Raker